 The Mithraism of Christians

 The Christian is an "ill sheep", then, on the word of Jesus.
 The question is how ill he or she is, and what to do about it.
 The comparison with sheep is from his mouth too; he called himself a good shepherd and asked Peter to feed and lead his flock and so on.
-To be a flock animal is hardly much to be proud of and pompously vein about either, for, as he said, an adult human should be worth more than many sheep.
-"How much more valuable is a man than a sheep!" said Jesus [Matthew 12:12].
-One should adjust accordingly, minding there are depraved two-legged ones around too.
+To be a flock animal is hardly much to be proud of and pompously vein about either, for, as he indicates, a sheep is much less valuable than a man.
+[Matthew 12:12].
+One may adjust accordingly, minding there are depraved two-legged ones around too.
 The early Buddhist teaching poem Dhammapada tells it is wise to avoid (much) contact with fools.
 "If a man does not see fools, he will be truly happy.
 He who walks in the company of fools suffers a long way". [v 206-7]

 A bleating, ill sheep does hardly object to scapegoating, butchering of innocents, and very much else we do not like to write about.

 Now, let us turn elsewhere and see just what links there are between paganism and early Christian ritual and theology.